 Akwaaba Bed & Breakfast Inns are owned by husband and wife team Glenn Pogue and Monique Greenwood.
-Monique serves as president and CEO of the company which has glamorous inns in Brooklyn, DC, Philadelphia, The Poconos and in a romantic twist … the same inn the couple first visited together back in 1999, Buttonwood Manor in Cape May, New Jersey.
+Monique serves as president and CEO of the company which has glamorous inns in Brooklyn, DC, Philadelphia, The Poconos and even the same inn the couple first visited together back in 1999: Buttonwood Manor in Cape May, New Jersey.

 The Brooklyn property is located in Stuyvesant Heights inside a 1860s landmark mansion.
 “The meticulously restored Italianate villa features exquisite architectural details, including 14-foot ceilings and ornate fireplaces, while the décor is a blend of antiques and Afrocentric elegance.”

 Brooklyn, New York 11233

 Howard University alum Eddie and Sylvia Brown own The Ivy Hotel: one of Baltimore’s most luxurious hotels.
 The Browns acquired the property in 2010 and spent several years renovating the space, preserving the historical landmark’s charm and integrity in the process.

 The mansion, with its 17 guest rooms, was first built in the late 1800s.
 The Ivy Hotel retains many of the property’s original historic features, including “the green marble mined from local quarries, the parquet floors, pocket doors, the three-story Grand Staircase capped off with original skylights, carved wood wainscoting, 23 individual fireplaces, and the numerous leaded glass (stained glass) windows.”